-The event was held by University & Whist Club
+The event was held at University & Whist Club in Wilmington

 “International Women’s Day sends a strong message that we have to press on and keep working toward equality and parity for women,” said Hall-Long, who is a nursing professor at the University of Delaware and served over 14 years in the General Assembly.
 “We’ve made great strides in closing the gap, tearing down walls and barriers, and making sure that women and girls have all the opportunities we can afford them.
 I hope that International Women’s Day serves as an inspiration to young girls to pursue their dreams.
 I am honored that my work making Delaware a healthier and stronger state was recognized today.